About The New River Gorge National Park & Preserve

 In 1978, the New River Gorge was established as the New River Gorge National River, falling under the protection of the National Park Service.
 Unique flora and fauna are found in the area, and this protection allowed for these important species to be preserved.
 Culturally, the New River Gorge Region is also important.
 Abandoned settlements of former coal towns are scattered throughout the Gorge, some of which can be visited and learned about today.

 In late 2020, the New River Gorge National River received a promotion to the New River Gorge National Park & Preserve, further cementing her status as one of the great and wild places in the United States.
 The New River Gorge Bridge, completed in 1977, spans the gap between the two sides of the steep New River Gorge, and has become a treasured part of the landscape, adding to her beauty even further.

 The New River Gorge National Park spans over 70,000 acres, including 53 miles of the New River.
 Adventures on the Gorge borders the park and is perched on the rim of the Gorge, offering both picturesque views of the famous New River Gorge Bridge and close proximity to all of the park’s most popular experiences.
 Discover over 1,500 climbing routes.
 Take in the fresh air and breathtaking scenery.
+Raft the rapids of the New River.
 Hike hundreds of trails, and explore abandoned coal-mining towns along the way.
 Here, there is a piece of Almost Heaven for everyone.